genouest/GenouestBlastBundle/Resources/doc/index.rst

 You need to have BLAST+ installed and properly configured (download from ftp://ftp.ncbi.nih.gov/blast/executables/blast+/LATEST/).
 BLAST+ binaries should be in the PATH of the computing machines.

-Install and configure GenouestSchedulerBundle which is required by this bundle.
+Install and configure GenouestSchedulerBundle and GenouestBioinfoBundle which are required by this bundle.

 Checkout a copy of the bundle code::